bruno-lang/bruno-lang.github.io/in-a-nutshell/index.md

 		Message[>] output

-Usually channels are of fixed length and block on send or receive if the channel if full or respectively empty.
-The second type of channel is non-blocking indicate by square brackets that are open to the outside.
+Usually channels are of fixed length and block on send or receive if the channel is full or respectively empty.
+The second type of channel is non-blocking indicated by square brackets that are open to the outside.

 		Message]<[ non-blocking-input
 		Message]>[ non-blocking-output